COVID-19 Resource List

 Due to COVID-19 and the unprecedented circumstances that have come with this crisis, it has created a great deal of stress and uncertainty for the community of patients, families, and healthcare staff.
 If you would like to speak with one of our licensed social workers about this in further detail, please schedule an appointment by calling 212-305-5616.

-For online mental health resources, the Department of Psychiatry at Massachusetts General Hospital has curated resources for providers and those they serve into five domains here.
+For online mental health resources, the Department of Psychiatry at Massachusetts General Hospital has curated resources for providers and those they serve into five domains here(link is external and opens in a new window).

 Get mental health tips from the WFCPC team.